Southern Black Eyed Peas – Loaded with Flavor

 Southern Black Eyed Peas

-A delicious and hearty dish packed with flavor and healthy ingredients, perfect for any meal.
+A delicious and hearty Southern dish that is both flavorful and healthy, packed with protein and fiber.

 Ingredients